 The Amazing Pollinator

-Mason Bees are early spring pollinators that emerge when temperatures are 50 degrees (Fahrenheit) or warmer over five to six consecutive days.
+Mason Bees are early spring pollinators that emerge when temperatures are 50° F (10° C) or warmer over three to four consecutive days.

 Mason Bees are valuable pollinators of fruit and nut trees, some berries, and a few early spring flowers.
+They also like maple trees.
 A single Mason Bee will visit between 1,600 to 2,400 blossoms daily, and pollinate over 90% of them.
 A female visits an average of 75 flowers per foraging trip.

 Females determine whether to lay male or female eggs.
 A female lays three or four male eggs for every two females.
 Males emerge first, followed by females a couple of days later.
 Females mate on the day they emerge and males die a few days after.